sameersg/CarND-Behavioral-Cloning-P3/writeup.md

 To augment the data sat, I also flipped images and angles thinking that this would give it a more generalized data set.
 And i also cropped the images so that it can focus on the neccessary parts of the image.

-After the collection process i randomlly shuffled the data, i had 55617 training samples and 13905 validation samples.
+After the collection process i randomlly shuffled the data, i had 55614 training samples and 13908 validation samples.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5.
+The ideal number of epochs was 10.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+![alt text][image2]